clemsonMakerspace/admin/meeting-minutes/2017-11-20_team_meeting.md

   - Owen:   146

-Staffing for rest of semester (8 minutes)
+Staffing for rest of semester (5 minutes)
   - Who needs more hours?
 Is everyone on track?

+Printer Malfunction (4 minutes)
+  - Type A printers sound like the are skipping when the layer shift occurs
+  - Who is debugging this?
+Status?

 Impact (8 minutes)